Ashfak-Uzzaman/Tic-Tac-Toe-AI/README.md

 - ✌️ **Multiplayer Mode** – Play with your friends on the same device.
 - 🤖 **Play with AI Mode** – Challenge a smart AI that always makes the best move.
 - 🧠 AI uses **Minimax with Alpha-Beta Pruning** for optimal and fast decision-making.
-- 📱 Smooth UI and animations using Flutter.

 ---